thinkst/canarytools-docs/docs/canarytokens/actions.md

       - name: pwa_icon
         required: false
-        type: file
+        type: string
-        description: Icon used by your Fake App for the `pwa` Canarytoken
+        description: Name of the icon used by your Fake App for the `pwa` Canarytoken

       - name: s3_log_bucket
         required: false